marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

 # Azure Durable Functions - Advanced Patterns (TypeScript)

-Watch the recording of this lesson [on YouTube 🎥]().
+Watch the recording of this lesson [on YouTube 🎥](https://www.youtube.com/channel/UCmoWqg6T-c8zEGm4sZdnwbA).

 ## Goal 🎯

 The goal of this lesson is to dive deeper into the area of Azure Durable Functions.
-In this lesson we discuss some more advanced patterns for the modeling of workflows with Durable Functions.
+In this lesson we discuss some advanced patterns for the modeling of workflows with Durable Functions.
 We will take a closer look at:

 - Fan-Out/Fan-In
 - Sub-orchestration